rlmcneary2/react-modal-queue/README.md

 ```

 ## Use
 Typically you will just wrap your application in the ModalProvider component.
-Rarely you may need more than one ModalProvider; in such a case pass the single optional prop named `uid` with a string value to uniquely identify each ModalProvider.

 ```javascript
 import { ModalProvider } from "react-modal-queue";